33 On and above the Underground

 Elsewhere, the album features “Mercy, Mercy, Mercy Me (The Ecology),” an anthem to environmental concerns.’

 ‘Then we have Curtis Mayfield’s ‘Back to the World state-of-the-nation polemic.’
 It explores the circumstances of a black war veteran attempting to readjust to civilian life, immediately confronted by its multiple injustices.
-It opens with a black soldier waiting to leave the front in Vietnam, returning home only to find himself in worlds of trouble as he attempts to put together his life after six years in the trenches, finding no work and no hope.
-The US he is back to is as unwelcoming as the Vietcong had been.
+It opens with a black soldier waiting to leave the front in Vietnam, wondering if he’ll be treated the same as his white comrades.

 The “soldier boy has no job,” his woman has left him, he has been robbed, and his future is all in free fall: drug addiction can’t be far behind.’